 - Deliver food and medicine through the catheter

 Follow any specific instructions your nurse gives you.
 Use the information below as a reminder of what to do.

 It is very important to wash your hands well and handle supplies as your nurse told you, to prevent infection.

 You will also have regular blood tests to make sure the TPN is giving you the right nutrition.

-Keeping hands and surfaces free from germs and bacteria will prevent infection.
-Before your start TPN, make sure the tables and surfaces nearby have been washed and dried, or place a clean towel over the surface.
+Keeping hands and surfaces free of germs and bacteria will prevent infection.
+Before you start TPN, make sure the tables and surfaces where you will put your supplies have been washed and dried.
+Or place a clean towel over the surface.
 You will need this clean surface for all of the supplies.

 Keep pets and people who are sick away.
 Try not to cough or sneeze on your work surfaces.

 Wash your hands thoroughly with an antibacterial soap before TPN infusion.
 Turn on the water, wet hands and wrists and lather up a good amount of soap all over for at least 15 seconds.
 Then rinse your hands with fingertips pointing down before drying with a clean paper towel.

 Keep your TPN solution in the refrigerator, and check the expiration date before use.
 Throw it away if it is past the date.